Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 If there is any problem with the selection or profiles, the tool will warn you with the error message:
-``"You have to select a string of connected vertices too"`` as seen in Fig. 3 and 4, both in the Info Editor and at the place where you clicked to start performing the operation (when you click the Screw Button).
+``"You have to select a string of connected vertices too"`` as seen in Fig. :ref:`fig-mesh-screw-error-info` and Fig. :ref:`fig-mesh-screw-error-popup`, both in the Info Editor and at the place where you clicked to start performing the operation (when you click the Screw Button).

+.. _fig-mesh-screw-error-info:

 .. figure:: /images/Modeling_Mesh_Screw_Error_msg_Info_Editor.jpg

-   Fig. 3 - Screw Error message in the Header of the Info editor.
+   Screw Error message in the Header of the Info editor.

+.. _fig-mesh-screw-error-popup:

 .. figure:: /images/Modeling_Mesh_Screw_Error_msg_Screw_Tool.jpg

-   Fig. 4 - Error message when clicking in the Screw Tool with an incorrect or bad selection.
+   Error message when clicking in the Screw Tool with an incorrect or bad selection.

 You may have as many profiles as you like (like circles, squares, and so on)